From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Hacienda Mucuyche is a spectacular old hacienda with a restaurant and 2 restructured cenotes inside.

-Although they made an amazing job and kept the natural feel of the two cenotes, they are connected by a river which is clearly artificially made.
+Although they did a fantastic job and kept the natural feel of the two cenotes, they are connected by a river, which is clearly artificially made.

-I always prefer to visit more natural cenote with less man-made construction but many people seem to enjoy this kind of structure which is basically a park and that’s why I thought I would include it in this list.
+I always prefer to visit more natural cenotes with less man-made construction, but many people seem to enjoy this kind of structure, which is basically a park, and that’s why I thought I would include it in this list.

-The two cenotes are really beautiful, especially the second one that you will see since it’s inside a cave which is lit with special blue light for a special effect.
+The two cenotes are stunning, especially the second one that you will see, since it’s inside a cave which is lit with special blue light for a special effect.

-Other than that it’s a really beautiful place.
-The hacienda itself is really fascinating and the entry cost includes also a 30 minutes tour around the old hacienda with a local guide.
+Other than that, it’s a really beautiful place.
+The hacienda itself is really fascinating, and the entry cost also includes a 30-minute tour around the old hacienda with a local guide.

 The hacienda also has a restaurant where you can have a local meal after enjoying the tour.